WebArtistryBAID/baid-speaker/README.md

 ## Features to complete

-* Allow editing location and date of lecture - notice that date of lecture contains more complicated logic with changing the task dates as well
-* The host can unassign the teacher and the artist from the lecture.
-They can change to another host, but not unassign themselves, because that would cause complication.
 * Show the following on the lecture dashboard
   * Lecture poster (if available)
   * Lecture presentation (if available)